henry-spanka/homebridge-freeathome/README.md

 # Tips & Tricks
 * Do not restart Homebridge if you are either updating the SysAp or an actuator as the accessory may be removed from HomeKit if it is not detected during discovery.
-* ~~If the HomeKit UI does not respond to manual changes (switch pressed) or the accessory doesn't update itself try to disable myBuschJaeger and re-enable it in the SysAp Webinterface.~~
+* If the HomeKit UI does not respond to manual changes (switch pressed) or the accessory doesn't update itself log into the System Access Point interface and log out again.
+This must be done sometimes after a reboot to enable websocket notifications.

 # Changelog
 The changelog can be viewed [here](CHANGELOG.md).